 Type your search below

-Join brave young Peter as he overcomes his fear of a big bad wolf in Sergei Prokofiev’s classic Peter and the Wolf played on York Minster’s newly-refurbished Grand Organ.
+Join brave young Peter as he overcomes his fear of a big bad wolf in Sergei Prokofiev’s classic Peter and the Wolf played on York Minster’s recently-refurbished Grand Organ.

 Hear captivating instrumental characterisations of Peter’s animal friends as a live feed of the cathedral’s marvellous organ being played by Ben Morris, Assistant Director of Music at York Minster, is shown on screens to the audience.
 Using special stops on the organ, Ben will guide young listeners through the sounds of this magnificent instrument.
 The performance will be narrated by Stuart Perry, the Silly History Boys’ silliest boy.

 Prokofiev’s familiar and accessible composition is the perfect introduction to classical music.
-During the performance, children are encouraged to sit on cushions and rugs at the front of the Nave to get the best possible view of the organ.
-The performances, which will take place on Wednesday 31 May and Thursday 1 June at 7.30pm, will last approximately 30 minutes and are suitable for those aged 5 to 95.
+During the performance, children are encouraged to move and sit on cushions and rugs at the front of the Nave to get the best possible view of the organ.

 Tickets for the family concert are now on sale HERE or by calling our Bookings Team on 01904 557200.
 Tickets cost £8 for an adult and £6 for a child.
 A family ticket of £22 for two adults and two children is also available.
 Children over the age of two need their own seat.